Anith-G/experience-manager-sites-optimizer.en/help/documentation/opportunities/missing-invalid-structured-data.md

 The invalid or missing structured data opportunity also provides AI-generated suggestions on how to change or update the structured data.
 When you click the suggestions button, a new window appears that contains the following:

 * **Page path** – A field that contains the path to the page with invalid or missing structured data.
-* **Issues** – A field that contains the number of issues and a drop down menu that lists all the issues.
+* **Issues** – A field that contains the number of issues and a drop-down menu that lists all the issues.
 * **Suggestion field** - An AI-generated description and suggestions for suitable structured data updates.
 You can scroll down for additional suggestions and issues.

 ## Auto-optimize [!BADGE Ultimate]{type=Positive tooltip="Ultimate"}